Capetian dynasty: Salic law

-Salic law, reestablished during the Hundred Years' War from an ancient Frankish tradition, caused the French monarchy to permit only male (agnatic) descendants of Hugh to succeed to the throne of France.
+Salic law, re-established during the Hundred Years' War from an ancient Frankish tradition, caused the French monarchy to permit only male (agnatic) descendants of Hugh to succeed to the throne of France.

 Without Salic law, upon the death of John I, the crown would have passed to his half-sister, Joan (later Joan II of Navarre).
 However, Joan's paternity was suspect due to her mother's adultery in the Tour de Nesle Affair; the French magnates adopted Salic law to avoid the succession of a possible bastard.

 In 1328, King Charles IV of France died without male heirs, as his brothers did before him.
-Philip of Valois, the late king's first cousin acted as regent, pending the birth of the king's posthumous child, which proved to be a girl.
+Philip of Valois, the late king's first cousin, acted as regent, pending the birth of the king's posthumous child, which proved to be a girl.
 Isabella of France, sister of Charles IV, claimed the throne for her son, Edward III of England.
 The English king did not find support among the French lords, who made Philip of Valois their king.
 From then on the French succession not only excluded females but also rejected claims based on the female line of descent.